-This is WH Smith PLC’s (WHSmith)’s fifth annual statement issued in accordance with the Modern Slavery Act 2015.
-It outlines the steps we have taken to prevent modern slavery in our operations and supply chain for the financial year ending 31 August 2020.
+This is WH Smith PLC’s (WHSmith)’s seventh annual statement published in accordance with the Modern Slavery Act 2015.
+It outlines the steps we have taken to prevent modern slavery in our operations and supply chain for the financial year ending 31 August 2022.

 Our business and supply chains

-- WHSmith High Street sells a wide range of stationery, books, newspapers, magazines, toys, cards and confectionery, located on most of the UK’s significant high streets and retail centres. in the UK.
-As at 31 August 2020, the business operates from 568 stores.
-We operate over 200 Post Offices from within our High Street stores cementing our position on the high street and at the heart of the communities we serve.
+- WHSmith High Street sells a wide range of stationery, books, newspapers, magazines, toys, cards and confectionery.
+As at 31 August 2022, the business operated from over 525 stores located on UK high streets and in shopping centres.
+We operate approximately 200 Post Offices from within our High Street stores.

-We also have an online presence through whsmith.co.uk, our specialist personalised greetings cards and gifts website funkypigeon.com, our specialist pens business cultpens.com and personalised stationery websites dottyaboutpaper.co.uk and treeofhearts.co.uk.
+We also have an online presence through whsmith.co.uk, our online personalised greetings cards and gifts website funkypigeon.com, our specialist pens business cultpens.com and personalised stationery websites dottyaboutpaper.co.uk and treeofhearts.co.uk.

-Over 2,000 suppliers provide non-WHSmith-branded products – they range from large multi-national brands to small enterprises.
-Finally, we have over 2,000 suppliers of non-merchandise services and goods not for resale.
+Over 2,000 suppliers provide third-party branded products, ranging from large multi-national brands to small enterprises, with complex global supply chains involving thousands of businesses.
+Finally, we have over 2,000 suppliers of non-merchandise services and goods not for resale, which include IT equipment, cleaning services and logistics.
 Purchasing and supply chain management are led by a team of buyers based predominantly in the UK, supported by a procurement and ethical trade team based in Hong Kong and Shanghai.
 All of the operations and supplier relationships described above are included within the scope of this statement.